-Joe and Dottie have lived in the same house in Walpole – two blocks from where Joe grew up – since 1958.26 They had four children (Cathy, Joseph, William, and Barbara Jean) and now enjoy six grandchildren (Anthony, Ashley, Rachel, Paige, Jake, and Michael).
+Joe and Dottie lived together in the same house in Walpole – two blocks from where Joe grew up – from 1958 until Dottie passed away in June 2016.26 They had four children (Cathy, Joseph, William, and Barbara Jean), six grandchildren (Anthony, Ashley, Rachel, Paige, Jake, and Michael), and even became great-grandparents.
 Joe still enjoys his long-cherished pastimes, gardening, candlepin bowling, and golf.
-The 19th annual Joe Morgan Celebrity Golf Tournament, which benefits the Walpole Scholarship Foundation, took place in 2010 as usual, on the first Monday in October.
+The 25th annual Joe Morgan Celebrity Golf Tournament, which benefits the Walpole Scholarship Foundation, took place in 2016 as usual, on the first Monday in October.
 His hometown also dedicated Joe Morgan Memorial Field in 1989.

 Almost 20 years after he left the Red Sox, people still remember a Morgan catchphrase, “Six, two, and even.”
 Many fans were baffled by what this meant – even Joe himself didn’t really know.
 Humphrey Bogart said it in The Maltese Falcon, but Morgan picked it up from his old minor-league manager, Joe Schultz (who was also full of little sayings).27